aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Using the visual editor
 +++++++++++++++++++++++

-Alternatively, you can create a query using Metabase visual editor.
+Alternatively, you can create a query using the Metabase visual editor.
 For instance, out of curiosity we'll look at dishes that were popular before 1920, but then disappeared from the menu.

 Press on the **New** button and select **Question** from the available options.

 Metabase will ask you to pick the database and the table to run requests.
 Select **AivenForClickHouse** (or the name you gave to your database) and ``Menu Item Denorm``.
 Once data is selected you'll lend on the wizard with multiple options to shape the request.

 To find old menus in the *Filter* section press on **Add filters to narrow your answer** and select the field **Dish Last Appeared**.
-Use between function and set the year values to **1700** and **1920** (or even better - experiment and select your own values!).
+Use the ``between`` function and set the year values to **1700** and **1920** (or even better - experiment and select your own values!).
 This will find only those dishes that disappeared before 1920.

-Next, we'll use *Summarize* section to get the most popular dishes among those that vanished.
+Next, we'll use the *Summarize* section to get the most popular dishes among those that vanished.
 Pick the metric "Maximum of" and use the property **Dish Times Appeared**.
 Next to it pick **Dish Name** to group by.

 Finally, sort data by **Max of Dish Times Appeared** in descending order and click **Visualise**.
 You will now see the list of disappeared popular dishes.